pnnl/blueprint-styler/README.md

 From the root of the repo:

 1. Run `npm i`
-2. Run `npm run postinstall` (if it doesn't run automatically)
-3. Run `npm start`
+2. Run `npm start`
-4. Open your browser to http://localhost:9000/
+3. Open your browser to http://localhost:9000/

 *Note: if you want to run the development server on a different port, set the `PORT` environment variable.*